|

 variable-body physics that is simultaneously consistent

-with Lorentz symmetry.
-This course is an introduction to
+with Special Relativity.
+This course is an introduction

-flat space; proceeding to the Poincare symmetry of flat
+of flat space; proceeding to the Poincare symmetry of

-spacetime (the basis of Special Relativity); then moving
+flat spacetime (the basis of Special Relativity); then

-on to classical relativistic field theory of a scalar
+moving on to classical relativistic field theory of a

-field; before spending the remaining time to quantize
+scalar field; before spending the remaining time to

 - Yi-Zen